Forgive Me (Leona Lewis song): Chart performance

+In the 2008 UK year-end chart, compiling the best-selling singles of the year, "Forgive Me" was eighty-fifth.
+It was certified as silver by the British Phonographic Industry (BPI) on 29 December 2023, denoting sales of 200,000 copies.

 Music video

-The music video for "Forgive Me" was directed by Wayne Isham, and edited by Nabil Mechi and Valentina Ganeva.

-It starts out with Lewis receiving a text message from her boyfriend saying he is just a minute away from meeting up with her.
+The music video for "Forgive Me" was directed by Wayne Isham.
+It starts out with Lewis receiving a text message from her boyfriend informing he is just a minute away from meeting up with her.
 The video then turns into a dream-like sequence with Lewis dancing in four set-ups inspired by the Hollywood musicals West Side Story, The Rocky Horror Show, Singin' in the Rain and Carousel.
-The video ends with Lewis coming back to reality after a drop of rain lands on her hand as her boyfriend sends a message saying "Hurry!
+The video ends with Lewis coming back to reality after a drop of rain lands on her hand as her boyfriend sends a message saying, "Hurry!
 Looks like there could be rain".

 Mark Savage from BBC News commented that Lewis does not dance in the video.
 Lewis replied, "I love dancing [...] but I am a singer and that is what I do".